djangify/our-spot/README.md

 ***_What did not work well for me?_***

 - There were a few challenges with the database which meant I had to reset it and start again.
-After the second data crash I moved over to GitPod.
-The main cause was me changing my model and having to make migrations.
-Spending more time planning my models will avoid this in the future.
+After the second data crash I moved over from Codeanywhere to GitPod after a recommendation from tutor support.
+The main cause of the crash happened when I changed my location app model and tried to migrate the changes.
+Spending more time planning my models will avoid the need to make changes in the future.

 - I struggled to add some components to the site like the comments section.
 Looking through my commits there are times when I added comments and then completely removed them before finally trying again, this time successfully.
+I also struggled to include a follow system for members.
+My lack of exerience using Django made this difficult.

 ***_What actions can I take to improve my process going forward?_***

 - Stick to the plan!
 It is very easy to forget the plan that is in place and to start adding extras functionalities that cause more work.
 For example I spent a whole day adding infinite scroll to the network.
-When I went to tick it off my list at the end of the day I realised it wasn't even on my list of things to do.
+When I went to tick it off my todo list at the end of the day I realised it wasn't even on my list of things to do.
 To make matters worse I eventually decided to remove infinite scroll when it stopped working and include it in Stage Two.

 - The main reason I included a Stage Two into this project was to give me an opportunity to build upon my knowledge and skillset.
-I don't have all the knowledge and/or skills I need to complete this social network but I am keen to learn how to implement them as I learn more.
+I don't have all the knowledge and/or skills I need to complete this platform but I am keen to learn how to implement them as I learn more about Django.

-While I was tempted to continually add things or try to fix these that weren't quite right, I had to conintually bring myself back to the main focus of Project 4, the dataset and the ability for members to use and query the dataset.
+- While I was tempted to continually add things or try to fix things that weren't quite right, I had to conintually bring myself back to the main focus of Project 4, the dataset and the ability for members to use and query the dataset.

 </details>